unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/04_publish/02_publish/04_api-definition.md

 The *Postman* application can import RAML or Swagger definition to a Postman collection.

-In the main window,
+From the main window,

 ![Import in Postman](images/postman-import.png "Import in Postman")

-select **Import** on the left of the top menu to open the import popup.
+select the **Import** menu on top of the screen to open the import popup.

 ![Import popup](images/postman-import-popup.png "Import popup")